ospalh/3d-printing/funnel-with-stand/description.md

-## Customizable funnel with stand
+## Customizable funnel with or without stand

 A funnel where the main parameters can be changed.
 You either get a special stand with it or not.

 When the stand is selected, about half of a stand is printed connected to the funnel, the other half to the holder plate.
-Just stick the funnel’s part onto the stand, and you can place your container under the funnel.
+Just stick the funnel’s part onto the stand, and you can place your receptacle under the funnel.

 I use it to fill paper tea filters with tea.
 For those you need a stand like this.